AzeemRG/PES_traffic_light_controller/README.md

 <summary>Conclusions </summary> </summary>
 <br>

-As we can see Pre and Post Simulation Results match , so we can confirm there is GLS mismatch
+As we can see Pre and Post Simulation Results match , so we can confirm there is no GLS mismatch

 Results: